khirshah/changelog-POST-request/README.md

 -ch - chanel on slack
 -usr - username to display
 -em - emoticon to display as avatar
--lnk - link to changelog file
--ver - version info to display (optional, default: "latest")
+-lnk - link to changelog file (optional, but either this or -f is required) -f - file name+location (optional, but either this or -lnk is required) -ver - version info to display (optional, default: "latest")

 ```